-KEY MALARIA FACTS for Ethiopia [9]
+ETHIOPIA: KEY MALARIA FACTS [9]

-- > Estimated population living in malaria-prone areas: 50 million - Estimated annual malaria cases: 9 million - > Additional malaria cases in an epidemic year: 6 million - Number of people dying in a 9-month malaria epidemic (e.g. 2003):114,000 - Estimated number of lives saved if all malaria control interventions fully implemented (Child survival strategy, 2005): 70,400 per year - > Number of ITNs distributed to households since 2005: 4.5 million - > Total number ITNs needed to reach 100% coverage: 20 million - Coartem doses distributed in public health system: 5.6 million - Malaria Rapid Diagnostic Test (RDT) kits distributed: 2.2 million
+- Estimated population living in malaria-prone areas: 50 million - Estimated annual malaria cases: 5 million - Additional malaria cases in an epidemic year: 6 million - Number of people dying in a 9-month malaria epidemic (e.g. 2003):114,000 - Estimated number of lives saved if all malaria control interventions fully implemented (Child survival strategy, 2005): 70,400 per year - Number of ITNs distributed to households since 2005: 4.5 million - Total number ITNs needed to reach 100% coverage: 20 million - Coartem doses distributed in public health system: 5.6 million - Malaria Rapid Diagnostic Test (RDT) kits distributed: 2.2 million

-Malaria poses no risk to inhabitants at altitudes above 2000 meters, mostly in the Northern and Eastern Highlands.
-This segment of the population is represented in the "negligible risk" category of Figure 14.2. and "malaria free" section of Figure 14.3.
-Regionally, Figure 14.3 shows all of Gambella in the worst - "over 6 months" - category as are most parts of Benishangul-Gumuz The lower elevations of the Northern and Eastern Highlands are also known areas of malaria endemicity.
+There is a low risk of malarial infection at altitudes above 2000 meters - mostly the Northern and Eastern Highlands.
+This population above this elevation is in the "negligible risk" category (Figure 14.3) and in the "malaria free" section of Figure 14.2.
+Regionally, Figure 14.2 shows that all of Gambella in the worst case category - "endemic/severe" -as are most parts of Benishangul-Gumuz.
+The lower elevations of the Northern and Eastern Highlands are also shown as "endemic/severe".